Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Gestational diabetes

 The pancreas generally produces less extra insulin to overcome this resistance.
-Despite this, sometimes the pancreas cannot keep up, causing insufficient glucose to reach your cells, remaining in your blood; this can cause gestational diabetes.
+Despite this, sometimes the pancreas cannot keep up, causing insufficient glucose to reach cells and remain in the blood; this can cause gestational diabetes.

 Symptoms of Diabetes

 Symptoms vary depending on the type of Diabetes and the amount of rising sugar.
 In general, patients with prediabetes or type 2 Diabetes do not usually have symptoms at first.
-Symptoms in type 1 Diabetes usually appear quickly and are more severe.
+Symptoms of type 1 Diabetes typically appear quickly and are more severe.

 • Increased appetite